duniter/duniter/doc/UCS.md

 ----- | -----------
 `Version` | Denotes the current structure version.
 `Currency` | Contains the name of the currency.
+`Registry` | Identify the type of document within Registry context.
 `Issuer` | Full PGP key fingerprint issuing this message.
-`VotingKey` | Defines the key to be used by `Issuer` for voting.

-With such message, uCoin node will be able to know that member `Issuer` *wants its votes to be considered when accepting new Amendments, and that this member will use key `VotingKey` to express its future votes.
+With such message, uCoin node will be able to know that member `Issuer` *wants* its votes to be considered when accepting new Amendments.